paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 (2) The Deputy Director for Program Evaluation.

-**(d) Responsibilities.—** The Director of Cost Assessment and Program Evaluation shall serve as the principal official within the senior management of the Department of Defense for the following:
+**(d) Responsibilities.—** The Director of Cost Assessment and Program Evaluation shall carry out the requirements of this section in accordance with the objectives established pursuant to [section 3102 of this title](./chapter-205-defense-acquisition-system.md#section-3102) and shall serve as the principal official within the senior management of the Department of Defense for the following:

-(1) Cost estimation and cost analysis for acquisition programs of the Department of Defense, and carrying out the duties assigned pursuant to section 2334 1 of this title.
+(1) Cost estimation and cost analysis for acquisition programs of the Department of Defense, and carrying out the duties assigned pursuant to section [section 3221 of this title](./chapter-222-independent-cost-estimation-and-cost-analysis.md#section-3221).

 (2) Analysis and advice on matters relating to the planning and programming phases of the Planning, Programming, Budgeting and Execution system, and the preparation of materials and guidance for such system, as directed by the Secretary of Defense, working in coordination with the Under Secretary of Defense (Comptroller).